-An Oregon Coast Virtual Tour: Gleneden Beach State Park, near Depoe Bay and Lincoln City
+Gleneden Beach State Rec Site, near Depoe Bay and Lincoln City, Oregon Coast

 (Depoe Bay) - Near milepost 122, a ways after Lincoln City and the Salishan Resort, and just before you get to the Lincoln Beach area, sits this gem of a state park on the central Oregon coast.

-A large parking lot allows for plenty of beachgoers, but during slower seasons you’ll find yourself largely alone at Gleneden Beach State Recreation Area - or Gleneden Beach State Park.
+A large parking lot allows for plenty of beachgoers, but during slower seasons you’ll find yourself largely alone at Gleneden Beach State Recreation Area - or Gleneden Beach State Park as it was once known.
 Picnic tables, a small lawn area, and a picnic shelter for groups are also the highlight on this area above the beach.
 There are restrooms aplenty as well.

 One of the treats here is a sort of defacto lookout point at the end of the road next to the parking lot.
 The end of the road and the cliff here have started to fall apart, but you can still hang out here just beyond the barriers and look down on the surf.
 This is particularly satisfying at night, when you can stop at the edge and shine your headlights down there, and then sit back and take in the nocturnal surf show.

 Descend down a fairly short path, through a thick forested stretch, and you’ll find the opening to this magnificent and rather unique beach.
 It’s all sand here – and comprised of coarse, large sand granules as well.
 Yellow sandstone cliffs in one state of crumbling or another also add to the atmosphere.

 Things get interesting on this strand because of the steep tide line here, which causes the waves to come in rather hard and heavy, but then dissipate quickly.
 It’s even a little alarming at first, as it makes quite a raucous with big waves, then suddenly it becomes timid at your feet because of the rapid rise of the beach.